 Economics at Churchill

-Churchill College has a distinguished history in Economics, built up in large part by one of its founding Fellows, Frank Hahn.
-He was an economic theorist of the first rank who had command over the technical details of pure theory that was not surpassed by any economist of the time.
+Churchill has a distinguished history in Economics, built up in large part by one of its founding Fellows, Frank Hahn.
+Frank was an economic theorist of the first rank, who had a peerless command over the technical details of pure theory.
 He later became President of the Royal Economic Society (1986-89).
-Just as Winston Churchill had a vision of the college as an MIT for Britain, so Frank thought that Economics could play a similar role in a science and engineering oriented college as it did in MIT.
-He played an important role in reviving the Faculty of Economics at Cambridge as one of the world’s leading centres of economic theoretical research and teaching
+Just as Winston Churchill had a vision of this College as an MIT for Britain, so Frank thought that Economics could play a similar role in a STEM-oriented college as it did in MIT.
+He played an important role in reviving the Faculty of Economics at Cambridge as one of the world’s leading centres of economic theoretical research and teaching.

 Bob Solow (from MIT), responsible for the famous ‘Solow growth’ model, has been an Overseas Fellow on several occasions and continues to keep in touch; the late Ken Arrow, famous for his ‘impossibility theorem’, was an Honorary Fellow; and the French-born American economist Gerard Debreu was a visiting Fellow.
 The 2016 Nobel Laureate, Oliver Hart (now at Harvard), was an early teaching Fellow and is now an Honorary Fellow.